alexKleider/phInfo/README.md

 This brings in the `phInfo` file hierarchy containing this `README` as well as required scripts and files.
-After completion you should find yourself in the `phInfo` directory.
+After completion you should find yourself in the `phInfo` directory; just to be sure, issue the following command:

+        cd phInfo

 There are a number of utilities and customizations that are not essential but I find them useful to have so my practice is to